 Composting is nature’s way of recycling your kitchen scraps, like fruit and vegetable peels, and yard waste, like leaves and garden trimmings, into natural, nutrient-rich food for your soil.
 It’s easy and can save you money too!

 If you missed out on our sale, check with your local city or town to see if they sell backyard composters year-round, or search online for retailers that sell home composting systems.

-For more information on how to use your composter, check out our Composting Made Easy brochure.
+For more information on how to use a composter, check out our Composting Made Easy brochure.

 The benefits of compost: